katrinealice/cl_sampler/README.md

 ## Current TODOs

-* #TODO update initial guess?
-* #TODO add more of the params as command line arguments

 ## Command line arguments
 **directory**: Specifies the output directory where the results will be saved.
 If not provided, it defaults to "output".